 (1) Upon submission of a DAM Export Bid until posting of the applicable DAM schedule/price.

 The ISO will calculate the required credit support for pending DAM Export Bids for a market day three days prior to the DAM market close for that market day.
 The ISO will calculate the required credit support for DAM Export Bids that are submitted after the commencement of the initial credit evaluation upon Bid submission.
 The ISO will categorize each Export Bid into one of the 28 Export Price Differential (“EPD”) groups set forth in the EPD chart in Section 26.4.2.2.4 below, as appropriate, based upon the season, weekday/weekend, holiday, and time-of-day of the Export Bid.
 For each Proxy Generator Bus, the amount of credit support required in $/MWh that applies to an Export Bid shall equal the 97th percentile level of the following: the Energy price calculated in the DAM at the location associated with the Export Bid, minus the hourly average Energy price calculated in the Real-Time Market at the same location and time, with the dataset used to perform this calculation consisting of all hours that are in the same EPD group as the hour to which the Export Bid applies in the previous one (1) year ending on the last day of the calendar month preceding the month to which the Export Bid applies and in the previous five (5) years ending on the last day of the calendar month preceding the month to which the Export Bid applies (“Export Price Differential”).
 The Export Price Differential will be calculated by applying a weight of 1/3 to the previous one (1) year ending on the last day of the calendar month preceding the month to which the Export Bid applies and a weight of 2/3 to the previous five (5) years ending on the last day of the calendar month preceding the month to which the Export Bid applies.
+If there is not sufficient historical price data at the location associated with the Export Bid to perform this calculation, then the ISO will use the historical price data from a location with like characteristics.
 The amount of credit support required in $/MWh shall not be less than $0/MWh.

 The credit requirement for all DAM Export Bids with the same hour/date and location shall be calculated as follows: